aaronicsubstances/bridge-arithmetic/README.md

 - Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.
 - The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard algorithms, which differ from what teachers expect of students in a given locality, and which will show up on answer sheets.
-- The arithmetic portion of the early algebra proposal consists of counteracting development of misconceptions in algebra, and helping students to be able to learn on their own if necessary.
+- The goals of the early algebra proposal is to help students to be able to learn on their own if necessary.
 The details are as follows:
   - exercises for which no solutions or only inferior solutions exist at the moment, to counteract development of misconceptions in algebra later on.
+  - exercises which are designed in such a way that a teenager can teach himself with them, without having to expose his embarassments and failures in math to the teacher and others.
+    E.g. exercises with detailed solutions, multiple choice questions, exercises with hints.
+  - helping students to be responsible for memorization and proficiency in math

+## Arithmetic Activities

+- The arithmetic portion of the early algebra proposal consists of counteracting development of misconceptions in algebra.
+The details are as follows:
   - making students aware that numbers come in kinds or types (e.g. whole numbers, fractions, signed numbers), that numbers have parts (e.g. sign, magnitude, numerator, denominator), and that numbers can be presented in different formats (e.g. common fraction, mixed fraction, decimal expansion).
-  - helping students to be responsible for memorization and proficiency in math
   - summary of arithmetic algorithms and tables which can serve as a reference for a teenager to use to solve exercises on his own, ie during a stage when he is not practising for memorization and proficiency.
   - fallback arithmetic algorithms that students can be introduced to if necessary (and if permitted by school authorities).
-  - exercises which are designed in such a way that a teenager can teach himself with them, without having to expose his embarassments and failures in math to the teacher and others.
-    E.g. exercises with detailed solutions, multiple choice questions, exercises with hints.

-## Arithmetic Activities

 The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online (e.g. https://www.transum.org):